Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 Consistently Unblocks Websites in Russia

-Windscribe doesn’t log any personally identifiable information and has a diskless server network, almost eliminating the possibility of data being extracted from its VPN servers.
+Windscribe doesn’t log any personally identifiable information and operates a diskless server network, almost eliminating the risk of data being extracted from its VPN servers.

 Windscribe Free gives you access to both obfuscation protocols on Windows and macOS.

-Previously, Windscribe’s Stealth protocol wasn’t available on iOS.
+In the past, Windscribe’s Stealth protocol wasn’t available on iOS.
 However, we were extremely pleased to see it added Stealth to the iOS app in December 2022.
-This shows the VPN’s ongoing commitment to providing VPN services to countries with censorship.

 Beginner-Friendly & Secure VPN Apps